Grimroze/InsureSense/README.md

 Insurance Premium Predictor (FastAPI + ML)

-This project is an end-to-end machine learning API that predicts a user's insurance premium category based on personal, lifestyle, and financial data.
+PS- (This project is not live for now and just a dummy practice project) This project is an end-to-end machine learning API that predicts a user's insurance premium category based on personal, lifestyle, and financial data.

 The backend is built using FastAPI and integrates a trained machine learning model to provide real-time predictions.
 The project demonstrates how to deploy ML models in a backend system with proper API design.